 - Red, blue, or discolored skin

-How are pulmonary embolisms diagnosed?Diagnosis of embolisms depends on patient history, physical examinations, and a suspicion that a person's symptoms are due to an embolism.
-Tests that are frequently employed in order to diagnose pulmonary embolism include:
+Diagnosis of embolism depends on patient history, physical examinations, and a suspicion that a person's symptoms are due to an embolism.
+Diagnosis can be challenging because the symptoms are similar to a number of other conditions.

 - Electrocardiogram (EKG) - records the electrical activity of the heart